LeviShaSha/Lineage2-Revolution/MercSG Guide.md

 ### 2.How to level up fast?
-Everone knows to clear all quests & dungeons everyday.
-Why do some people level so fast?</br>
 **--> Sub-quest Scrolls, Hot Time & Efficient Field Hunting!!!** </br>
 **2.1 Sub-quest Scrolls**</br>
 **2.1.1 What is Sub-quest Scrolls & What can i get from it?**</br>
-Sub-quest scroll looks like this加图片
+Sub-quest scroll looks like this:
+![alt text]
+(Lineage2-Revolution/Materials/sub-quest scroll.JPG)
-You can use sub-quest scroll to complete some quests and get rewards, which includes plenty of Exp & Adena.(Refer to the pic below)
+You can complete sub-quests and get rewards, which includes plenty of Exp & Adena.
-加图片

 We can do Sub-quest 5 times using Sub-quest scrolls per day.
 However, 3 times of resetting is allowed with cost of 50 red diamonds each, which means we can do 15 more Sub-quest today.
 THIS IS HELL LOT OF EXP & ADENA!!!

 Note: Please try to use all A level scrolls.